 In our first tip, we talked about how some phones have special “extreme” battery saver modes.
 Those modes are useful in emergencies, but in regular low-battery situations, they can be more annoying than helpful.
-Android 5.0 Marshmallow introduced a featured called Battery Saver.
-You should be able to find some sort of Battery Saver in any phone running Android 5.0+.
+Android 5.0 Marshmallow introduced a feature called Battery Saver.
+You should be able to find some sort of Battery Saver on any phone running Android 5.0+.

 Battery Saver isn’t quite as hardcore as the “extreme” methods listed above.
 It will still limit performance, dim the display, and kill background apps, but the phone is much more usable.
 Battery Saver can also be set to automatically turn on when you reach a certain battery percentage.

 The steps below are for stock Android 6.0 Marshmallow, but the process should be similar for most phones.

 - Tap the three-dot menu icon in the top right

 - You can turn it on manually, or select Turn on automatically

 11. Keep your apps up to date

 Developers are constantly updating their apps in the Play Store.
 A lot of times you’ll notice things like “Bug fixes and optimizations” in the changelogs.
 Those are things you won’t necessarily notice in the app, but they can play a part in your battery life.

 It’s important to keep your apps up to date.
 An app that is poorly optimized can be a burden on battery life.
 As developers push updates to their apps to fix these things, you’ll want to make sure to always have the latest version.
 An easy way to always stay up-to-date is with “auto-update” in the Play Store.